 On November 6, 2019, the 2020 Charter Review Commission (the "CRC"), after receiving substantial public input and a presentation from General Counsel, discussed whether to establish as an evaluation topic an amendment to provide additional protections and restrict the Orange County Board of County Commissioners' (the "Commission") ability to permit development within the Split Oak Forest Mitigation Park ("Split Oak Forest").
 A motion was made by Vice Chair Auffant, and seconded by Member Vilchez-Santiago, to have Split Oak Forest be established as an evaluation topic.
 With one abstention, the motion carried.
-A further motion was made by Vice Chair Auffant, augmented for evaluation of the issue and report its findings back to the CRC.
+A further motion was made by Vice Chair Auffant, and seconded by Member Vilchez-Santiago, to establish a subcommittee for evaluation of the issue and report its findings back to the CRC.
 With one abstention, the motion carried.